Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/mut-rlitt_ringshift/unit-description.md

 authors:
     - Joe Starr
 contact: support@joe-starr.com
-abstract: A unit description for computation of arborescent tangle grafting.
+abstract: A unit description description for mutation of the rings of an Arborescent Tangle tree.
 ---

 # Unit Description